adr/adr.github.io/index.md

 ## Good ADRs (and how to get to them)

-- [How to create ADRs — and how not to](https://www.ozimmer.ch/practices/2023/04/03/ADRCreation.html) collects good practices and anti patterns
+- [How to create ADRs — and how not to](https://www.ozimmer.ch/practices/2023/04/03/ADRCreation.html) collects good practices and anti-patterns
 - [Architectural Significance Test and Some Core Decisions](https://www.ozimmer.ch/practices/2020/09/24/ASRTestECSADecisions.html)
 - [The Markdown ADR (MADR) Template Explained and Distilled](https://www.ozimmer.ch/practices/2022/11/22/MADRTemplatePrimer.html)
 - Proposal for [A Definition of Done for Architectural Decision Making](https://www.ozimmer.ch/practices/2020/05/22/ADDefinitionOfDone.html)
-- [How to review ADRs — and how not to](https://www.ozimmer.ch/practices/2023/04/05/ADRReview.html) has good practices, anti patterns, review check list
+- [How to review ADRs — and how not to](https://www.ozimmer.ch/practices/2023/04/05/ADRReview.html) has good practices, anti-patterns, review check list

 ## Decision Capturing Tools